Hydronephrosis in Infants: Causes, Symptoms, and Treatment

 - Voiding Cystourethrogram (VCUG): In this test, a liquid dye is injected into your baby’s bladder using a catheter.
 Once your baby urinates, the flow of the dye will be picked up via an X-ray.

 - Renal Scan (MAG 3): This test involves injecting a small amount of radioisotope into your baby’s bloodstream.
 As it finds its way into the renal system, a special gamma camera will take pictures of the radioisotope.
-With this test, the doctor will be able to compare the functioning of both the kidneys, while also determining the extent of the blockage.
+With this test, the doctor will be able to compare the functioning of both kidneys, while also determining the extent of the blockage.

 Treatment of Hydronephrosis in Infants